nordquip/sousms/doc/TradeEngineControls.md

 Before you start, make sure you have all of the required components:

  * java version "1.6.0_35"
+	* CentOS package: java-1.6.0-openjdk.[your system architecture]
  * javac 1.6.0_35 (Java compiler)
- * Java MySQL JDBC Driver
+	* CentOS package: java-1.6.0-openjdk-devel.[your system architecture]
- * GNU Make 3.81
+ * GNU Make (any non-ancient version will do)

+Java MySQL JDBC Driver is no longer needed.
+A driver has been automatically bundled with the trade engine to avoid the massive headache of getting it to work.

 ###Getting started